Dang, this looks like a lot of text. What is it you actually do?

 The core of coaching is based on conversations.
 I use questions and reflections that are designed to get to the bottom of the situation and uncover your goals, motivations and obstacles.
 My job is to ask the right questions to help you arrive at your own conclusions.
 I may offer observations or opinions at times but you will be much more likely to engage with solutions that you have come up with yourself.
 My coaching style is more relaxed, conversational and informal as opposed to something more akin to a formal Q&A interview.

 The overarching theme of the sessions is to assist you to create practical, step-by-step action plans to reach your goals.
-In between sessions, if you require, I can give you exercises to raise awareness and resources such as articles and videos to help you on your journey.
+In between sessions, I’ll give you exercises to raise awareness and resources such as articles and videos to help you on your journey.
 Throughout the process, I aim to provide ongoing support and gentle encouragement through any changes or obstacles you may encounter and provide you with tools, techniques and strategies to create lasting change and success.

 To know what others say about working with me, check out my Testimonials page.